SharePoint/sp-dev-docs/docs/general-development/query-refinement-in-sharepoint.md

 ---
-title: Query Refinement in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: ec31782e-1bc5-4dc3-8df7-c29cd5f7f05c
+title: Query Refinement in SharePoint ms.prod: SHAREPOINT ms.assetid: ec31782e-1bc5-4dc3-8df7-c29cd5f7f05c
 ---

-# Query Refinement in SharePoint 2013
+# Query Refinement in SharePoint
-Learn how to use SharePoint Server 2013 query refinement features programmatically when you are working with search queries and results.
+Learn how to use SharePoint query refinement features programmatically when you are working with search queries and results.
 You can use query refinement features to provide end users with refinement options that are relevant for their queries.
 These features let the end user drill down into search results by using refinement data computed for the results.
 Refinement data is calculated by the index component, based on the aggregation of managed property statistics for all of the results of a search query.